 Belgium will apply a tax consolidation mechanism with respect to corporate tax as of tax year 2020 (financial year ending 31 December 2019 and later).
-Belgian companies will be able to transfer taxable profits to other Belgian affiliated companies with the aim to offset these profits against current year losses.
-The scope of the consolidation regime will be limited to certain qualifying companies who have concluded a ‘group contribution agreement’ that meets certain conditions.
-Under similar conditions, it will, in practice, also be possible to deduct final losses of a foreign subsidiary under the consolidation regime.
+Belgian companies are able to transfer taxable profits to other Belgian affiliated companies with the aim to offset these profits against current year losses.
+The scope of the consolidation regime is limited to certain qualifying companies who have concluded a ‘group contribution agreement’ that meets certain conditions.
+Under similar conditions, it should, in theory, also be possible to deduct final losses of a foreign subsidiary under the consolidation regime.

 The arm's-length principle is formally codified in the Belgian Income Tax Code (BITC).
 In addition, the tax authorities can make use of other, more general, provisions in the BITC to assess the arm’s-length nature of transfer prices (e.g. the general rules on the deductibility of business expenses).
 The BITC contains provisions that tackle artificial inbound or outbound profit shifting.
 These are the so-called provisions on abnormal or gratuitous benefits.

 If a Belgian tax resident company grants an abnormal or gratuitous benefit, the benefit should be added back to the taxable income as a disallowed expense unless the benefit was taken into account to determine the taxable basis of the beneficiary.
 Even if the abnormal or gratuitous benefit was taken into account for determining the taxable basis of the beneficiary, the tax deductibility of the related expenses can still be denied in the hands of the grantor.
 Notwithstanding the above exception, the abnormal or gratuitous benefit should be added back to the taxable income when the benefit is being granted to a non-resident affiliated company.
 Such granted abnormal or gratuitous benefits can be offset against any tax deductible items (e.g. tax losses carried forward, NID).